ONDC-Official/geojson-utility/backend/README.md

   1. Set `WEBHOOK_URL` in your `.env` to a test endpoint (e.g., from https://webhook.site/).
   2. Upload a CSV and wait for processing to complete.
   3. Check your test endpoint for the POST request.

-## Notes

-- All endpoints requiring authentication need the `Authorization: Bearer <access_token>` header.
-- The JWT blacklist is cleaned up automatically on server startup and can be triggered manually via the admin endpoint.
-- Use Alembic for all future database schema changes.
-- The backend is robust to whitespace, empty, and float values in integer fields in CSV uploads.
-- For deployment, see the provided `Dockerfile` and `docker-compose.yml` for production-ready setup.